-Refinancing with Earnest
+Refinancing with Laurel Road

-Refinancing rates from 2.57% APR.
-Checking your rates won’t affect your credit score.Check out Earnest
+Refinancing rates from 1.89% APR.
+Checking your rates won’t affect your credit score.

-Missouri student loans
+- Missouri student loans

 Like students in other states, Missourians have access to federal and private student loans to help them cover the cost of college.
 Here are the three main categories to look at:

-Depending on where you are in school or if you’re a parent trying to help your child pay for school, the U.S. Department of Education offers a few federal loan options.
+Depending on where you are in school or if you’re a parent trying to help your child pay for school, the U.S. Department of Education (DoED) offers a few federal loan options.

 |Loan type||Designed for||Requires a credit check?||Interest rates||Loan fee|

-|Direct Subsidized Loans||Undergraduate students who demonstrate financial need||No||5.05%||1.066%|
+|Direct Subsidized Loans||Undergraduate students who demonstrate financial need||No||2.75||1.059%|

-|Direct Unsubsidized Loans||Undergraduate, graduate, and professional students||No||5.05% for undergraduates, 6.60% for graduate and professional students||1.066%|
+|Direct Unsubsidized Loans||Undergraduate, graduate, and professional students||No||2.75% for undergraduates, 4.30% for graduate and professional students||1.059%|

-|Direct PLUS Loans||Graduate and professional students, and parents of undergraduate students||Yes||7.60%||4.264%|
+|Direct PLUS Loans||Graduate and professional students, and parents of undergraduate students||Yes||5.30%||4.236%|

-While these lenders typically don’t offer IDR plans or loan forgiveness, the best private student loan companies provide borrowers with competitive interest rates and terms.
+While these lenders typically don’t offer IDR plans or loan forgiveness, some private student loan companies provide borrowers with competitive interest rates and terms.

-|College Ave Student Loans||3.69% – 10.94%||5.29% – 12.07%||None|
+|College Ave Student Loans||1.09% – 11.98%||3.49% – 12.99%||None|

 Check out these and other private student lenders to determine if one is the right choice for you.

-Missouri Health Professional Nursing Student Loans and Nurse Loan Repayment Programs
+- Missouri Health Professional Nursing Student Loans and Nurse Loan Repayment Programs

 If you’re a resident of Missouri attending a Missouri school and are in a program that leads to licensure as a practical or professional nurse, you could qualify for a loan through the state’s Health Professional Nursing Student Loans program.
 There are two programs – the Nurse Loan Repayment Program.
 This program is eligible for educational loan forgiveness if you serve at any hospital in the state or in an area in need for two years.

 - Licensed practical nurse students can qualify for up to $2,500 a loan.